Hike the Coosa Backcountry Trail and the Duncan Ridge Trail at Georgia’s Vogel State Park, climbing to beautiful vistas on the Blood Mountain summit.

 Stay the night and extend the adventure!
 Vogel State Park offers great pioneer camping, campsites with electric hookups, and cottages for overnight guests (fees & reservations required).

 Or backpack this route and camp at a backpacking campsite (free, first-come first-camp) on the Appalachian Trail near the Blood Mountain summit.
-Campfires are not permitted in the Blood Mountain Wilderness, however, and food must be stored in a bear-resistant canister.
+Campfires are not permitted in the Blood Mountain Wilderness, however, and food must be stored in a bear-resistant canister (find one at our Trailful Outdoor Co. shop).
 And, wherever you camp, please remember to leave no trace to preserve the wilderness beauty.

 34.763817, -83.926333 // N34 45.829 W83 55.580